The Massachusetts Department of Education (DOE )

 Memorandum on the Implementation of the Transition Planning Form (TPF) -- 28M/9 Download PDF Document Download MS WORD File

 This form has been developed for transition planning that occurs either prior to or at the time of the annual development of the IEP.
 The TPF (28M/9) is a mandated form that is maintained with the IEP.
 As a mandated form, districts must use this format to document that transition planning has occurred.
+Only those aspects of this planning that translate to elements of the IEP are "mandated" to occur.
+We have deliberately designed the planning process to be more than what is required by special education in order to have a coherent and inclusive plan of action to help to prepare youth for adult life.

 This form will help districts meet the requirements of transition planning in IDEA 2004 and will be the required document for districts to demonstrate compliance with the transition requirements associated with Indicator 13 of the State Performance Plan for Special Education.
 The Department will begin monitoring use of the TPF (28M/9) during its Coordinated Program Reviews in the 2007–2008 school year.